 The Alldogsgotoheaven wiki says she’s called Sasha – stupid name for a dog – and she’s Charlie’s on and off girlfriend.
 She’s in on this now?
 I guess Charlie’s the dog who isn’t Dom DeLuise?

 Whoever they all are, Carface is taken to see Tiny Tim, whose owner doesn’t rat him out for breaking a plate.
-This makes Carface break down into tears.
+This makes Carface break down in tears.

 We also get some more context on Tim’s illness: he has a bad leg.
 This will still kill him, we learn.
-Even so, why are the dogs collecting for Tim despite the fact he has human owners?
-Even if the dogs managed to raise the thousands of dollars presumably necessary how would they explain it to the owners?
+But then why are the dogs collecting for Tim despite the fact he has human owners?
+Even if the dogs managed to raise the thousands of dollars presumably necessary how would they explain it?
 Whatever.

 Carface is sucked into a comic book and the main dog is the Ghost of Future.
 For some reason the whole segment is an allusion to the 1994 Jim Carrey film The Mask.